 At no cost principle of natural justice should be violated.

-if the company terminates the service (for whatever reason) then the question of recovering any notice pay does not arise since the employee has not left the job.
+If the company terminates the service (for whatever reason), then the question of recovering any notice pay does not arise since the employee has not left the job.

 Even if his non-informing the company about his illness is treated as a 'misconduct' provided that his grounds are genuine, then termination for such misconduct would be non-proportionate to the misconduct.